 Hydraulic fracturing has gained increased attention as environmental concerned have been raised.
 The nature of this technology holds the potential to contaminate water sources when improperly executed.
 Water depletion, increased surface pollution, and strain on local infrastructure are primary concerns to address when examining the impact of fracking on the environment.

-3. Impact on the U.S. and World Economies
+3. The United States Shale Revolution: Impact on the U.S. and World Economies

 3.1 Effects in the U.S.

-The multiple-record-shattering impact of the U.S. Shale Revolution radiates throughout the domestic economy, having generated nearly 3 million jobs since 2007.
+The multiple-record-shattering impact of the U.S. Shale Revolution radiates throughout the domestic economy, has generated nearly 3 million jobs since 2007.
 The U.S. broke a nearly 60-year status of importing natural gas in 2017.
 By 2018 the U.S. exported more natural gas via pipeline than it had imported for the first time in twenty years.
-Prior to the Shale Revolution the U.S. imported 60% of its oil, now down to 12%.
+Before the Shale Revolution, the U.S. imported 60% of its oil, now down to 12%.

 U.S. generation of electricity has markedly switched from 49% coal in 2007 to 30% a decade later.
 That same year, electricity generated by natural gas rose to 30%.
 Plentiful and inexpensive shale gas allowed the U.S. to cut its use of coal by nearly 40% across the board from 2007.